Fokker G.I: Operational history

 During testing, the company received a contract from the Spanish Republican government for 26 G.1 "export" versions with Pratt & Whitney engines.
-Despite receiving payment, the order was destined never to be fulfilled as the Dutch government placed an embargo on the sale of military equipment to Spain.
-Fokker however continued building the aircraft and a story was released to the press that they were intended for Finland, hence the persistent tales about a "Finnish" order.
-To make matters more complex, Finland showed great interest in the G.I, but eventually purchased Bristol Blenheim light bombers.
+Despite receiving payment, the order was never fulfilled as the Dutch government embargoed the sale of military equipment to Spain.
+Fokker continued building the aircraft and a story was released to the press that they were intended for Finland.
+Finland was interested in the G.I but eventually bought Bristol Blenheim light bombers.

-Besides the Dutch Luchtvaartafdeeling, several foreign air forces showed an interest in the G.I. as either a fighter or dive-bomber.
-In order to test its potential as a dive-bomber, the G.1 prototype was fitted with hydraulically operated dive brakes under the wings.
-Flight tests revealed that the G.1 was capable of diving at over 644 km/h (400 mph) and demonstrated aerobatic capabilities.
+Besides the Dutch Royal Netherlands Air Force (Luchtvaartafdeeling Aviation Departement), several foreign air forces showed an interest in the G.I. as a fighter or dive-bomber.
+To test its potential as a dive-bomber, the G.1 prototype was fitted with hydraulic dive brakes under the wings.
+Flight tests revealed that the G.1 was capable of diving at over 644 km/h (400 mph) and had aerobatic capabilities.
 Swedish Air Force officer Captain Björn Bjuggren tested the G.1 in over 20 dives and reported favourably on its effectiveness as a dive bomber.
-Orders for G.1 Wasp aircraft came from Spain (26 ordered) and Sweden (18), while the Mercury variant was ordered by Denmark (12) together with a production license that never came to be used, and Sweden (72).
-Although Belgium, Finland, Turkey, Hungary and Switzerland air forces showed great interest, they never placed firm orders.
+Orders for G.1 Wasp aircraft came from Spain (26 ordered) and Sweden (18), while the Mercury variant was ordered by Denmark (12) with a production license that was never used, and Sweden (72).
+Although Belgium, Finland, Turkey, Hungary and Switzerland showed interest, they never placed firm orders.

-The Luchtvaartafdeeling ordered 36 G.I's with 541 kW (825 hp) Bristol Mercury VIII engines, the standard engine used by the Dutch Air Force in the Fokker D.XXI fighter, in order to equip two squadrons.
+The Luchtvaartafdeeling ordered 36 G.I's with 541 kW (825 hp) Bristol Mercury VIII engines, the standard engine used by the Dutch Air Force in the Fokker D.XXI fighter, to equip two squadrons.
 Only the first four examples were built as three-seaters intended for ground-attack, with the remainder being completed as two-seat fighters.
-During the lead-up to hostilities, a total of 26 G.I's were operational in the 3rd Jachtvliegtuigafdeling (JaVA) at Rotterdam (Waalhaven Airfield), and 4th JaVA Fighter Group at Bergen near Alkmaar.
-The aircraft were actively involved in border patrols and in order to ensure neutrality, on 20 March 1940, a G.1 from 4th JaVA forced down an Armstrong Whitworth Whitley from the RAF's 77 sqn when it strayed into Dutch air space.
+Before hostilities, 26 G.Is were operational in the 3rd Jachtvliegtuigafdeling (JaVA) at Rotterdam (Waalhaven Airfield), and 4th JaVA Fighter Group at Bergen near Alkmaar.
+The aircraft were involved in border patrols and to ensure neutrality, on 20 March 1940, a G.1 from 4th JaVA forced down an Armstrong Whitworth Whitley from 77 Squadron, RAF Bomber Command when it strayed into Dutch air space.